 Collection: USFWS staff will collect Comal Springs riffle beetle for standing and refugia stocks four times a year from a variety of locations, including Spring Run 1, Spring Run 3, the Western Shore, and areas surrounding Spring Island (Table 5).
-Staff will collect riffle beetles with cotton lures following EAHCP standard operating procedures (Hall 2016) and from wood, as needed.
+Staff will collect riffle beetles with polycotton lures following EAHCP standard operating procedures (Hall 2016) and from wood, as needed.
 Staff will follow protocols established by the CSRB Work Group in 2019:

 - 1. Staff will not sample the same spring orifice two times in a row. - 2.
-Staff will collect all riffle beetle adults and larvae from lures. - 3.
-Standing stock numbers will be reduced to 75 per station until USFWS has established sufficient propagation methods, and we have better understanding of population numbers to derive meaningful standing stock targets.
+Staff will collect all riffle beetle adults and larvae from lures.